xpressivecode/ogel/README.md

-ogel
+Ogel
 ====

-Templating system for rapid prototyping of flat html builds: runs as a grunt task
+Templating system for the rapid prototyping of flat html builds.

 This is meant to help facilitate the creation of flat builds.
-It's currently run as a grunt task.
 It pieces together fragments of a site build and produces the final flat html output that you would get sign off on etc.

 ## Installation